GustavoBarrosGit/DuckHunt/README.md

 # DuckHunt Game

-This project is a recreation of the classic **Duck Hunt** game, where the player must shoot down ducks before they escape.
-The game features multiple types of ducks and an intuitive control system using the keyboard for movement and shooting.
+This project is a recreation of the classic **Duck Hunt** game, built using the **Monogame Framework**.
+The objective is to shoot down ducks while avoiding being attacked.
+The game features various types of ducks with distinct behaviors and a simple control system using the keyboard.

 ## Features